 Dr. Park is active as a professional development adjudicator and strives to be a resource to area teachers, having led over one hundred clinics in the schools during a little more than two years at UCF.
 Dr. Park was honored by the North Dakota String Teacher’s Association with their Distinguished Service Award in 2008.
 He was also awarded the Pocatello Arts Council Community Service Award and named “Businessperson of the Year-Overachiever Under 40″ by the Idaho State Journal and the Pocatello/Blackfoot Chamber of Commerce.

 Dr. Park’s primary musical studies were completed at the Peabody Conservatory and the University of Miami, where he received a Doctor of Musical Arts Degree as a student of renowned conductor and composer Thomas Sleeper.
 Dr. Park was the recipient of the Presser Foundation Music Prize, the UM Alumni Association Student of Distinction Award and was inducted into the Pi Kappa Lambda music honors fraternity while at the University of Miami.
 Additionally, Park studied viola in Hannover, Germany with Hatto Beyerle of the Alban Berg Quartet.

-Further studies include the Pierre Monteux School, the South Carolina Conductor’s Institute, Tafelmusik Institute in Toronto, Ontario, and the International Festival-Institute at Roundtop, Texas, where two groups he led were chosen to perform on the “Best of the Summer” concerts during consecutive summers.
+Further studies as a conductor, violinist and violist include the Aspen Music Festival, Pierre Monteux School, the South Carolina Conductor’s Institute, Tafelmusik Institute in Toronto, Ontario, and the International Festival-Institute at Roundtop, Texas, where two groups he led were chosen to perform on the “Best of the Summer” concerts during consecutive summers.
 Dr. Park has conducted in masterclasses for Marin Alsop, Andrey Boreyko, Per Brevig, Raymond Harvey, Catherine Comet, Pascal Verrot, Andrew Grams and Jorge Mester.